nathanks/googledomainsddns/README.md

-# Google DDNS updater #
+# Google Domains DDNS updater #

-Schedule this script to update the IP address associated with your domain using the Google DDNS service.
+Schedule this script to update the IP address associated with your domain using the Google Domains DDNS service (domains.google.com).

 ## Requirements ##